casglur/EMCO/tei-publisher-ODD-knowledge.md

 XPATH operations
 -

-The Parameters section governs the adding of attributes to the element in focus.
+The Parameters section governs the adding of parameters to the element in focus.
 Parameter names can be:

     content
-    label
+    emit (to send particular content to other on-page TEI publisher web components) facs (to add facsimile information for use with the built in image viewer) label
+    level
+    name
     type

 The values (parameter) are what gets added as attribute value, i.e. parameter name: content parameter: 'foo'